 By: Greg Salley, Equity Residences Managing Director and real estate investor.

-We discovered that Italy is currently a great market for real estate investments.
+We discovered that Italy is currently a great market for real estate investments and selling property.
 Italian home prices have been falling steadily and Tuscany experienced a steep decline in recent years due to bad loans issued by local banks.
 Days after the oldest bank in Europe, Monte dei Paschi, based in Siena was rescued by the Italian government we were on the ground evaluating opportunities in Siena.

-During the acquisition and remodeling process, we worked with a dedicated team of Italians who facilitated the transaction and completed the project on time, despite the distance and time zone differences.
+During the acquisition and remodeling process, we worked with a dedicated team of Italians real estate agents who facilitated the legal transaction and completed the project on time, despite the distance and time zone differences.

 Here are six of the lessons we learned while acquiring and remodeling our Italian penthouse.